Skip to main content

 Choose Fastify when:

-• You want a more active community and ecosystem
+• You want a more active community and a growing plugin ecosystem